ydx1013/FigureYa/README.md

 All FigureYa modules are available as individually compressed zip files for convenient offline use.
 To download a specific module:

-1. Navigate to the [`/compressed`](https://github.com/ying-ge/FigureYa/tree/main/compressed) directory in this repository.
+1. Navigate to the [FigureYa-compressed](https://github.com/ying-ge/FigureYa-compressed) repository.
 2. Locate the zip file corresponding to the module you need (e.g., `FigureYa123mutVSexpr.zip`).
 3. Click on the file, then select the **Download** button.